 - President Franklin D. Roosevelt included farm subsidies in the New Deal.
 They were originally created to help farmers ravaged by the Dust Bowl and the Great Depression of 1929.

 - 1933: Congress signed the Agricultural Adjustment Act.
 It paid farmers to reduce crop output.
 It doubled crop prices by 1937.
-It was overturned by the Supreme Court in 1935 because it taxed processors but gave funds to farmers.
-That was remedied in 1938.
+It was overturned by the Supreme Court in 1936 because it taxed processors but gave funds to farmers.
 The Emergency Farm Mortgage Act provided loans to save farms from foreclosure.

 - 1937: The Farm Tenancy Act created the Farmers’ Home Corporation to provide loans for tenant farmers to buy their farms.
 The Farm Security Administration replaced the Resettlement Administration to provide loans and training for farmers.

 - 1938: The New Agricultural Adjustment Act remedied the 1933 AAA.
 This price support system lasted until the 1990s.
 The federal government guaranteed farmers a high enough price to remain profitable.
 How did it do this?
-It paid farmers to make sure supply did not exceed demand.
+It paid farmers to make sure the supply did not exceed demand.
 The government subsidized farmers to keep croplands idle in order to prevent overproduction.
 It also bought excess crops.
 It then either stored them or gave them away to feed low-income people throughout the world.
-By 1999, farm subsidies had reached a record $22 billion.

 How Farm Subsidies Affect the Economy

 The drought is forcing farmers to drain the groundwater from the Ogallala Aquifer eight times faster than rain is putting it back.
-The Aquifer stretches from South Dakota to Texas.
-It supplies 30 percent of the nation’s irrigation water.
-At the current rate of use, it will dry up within the century.
-Parts of the Texas Panhandle are already running dry.
+The aquifer stretches from South Dakota to Texas.
+It supplies 30% of the nation’s irrigation water.
+At the current rate of use, it will dry up within this century.
 Scientists say it would take 6,000 years for rain to refill the aquifer.

 Farm subsidies bills include food stamp funding.
 That ensures urban members of Congress will support the farm subsidy bills.

-Grains are the most heavily subsidized, making them cheaper than vegetables and fruits.
+Grains are the most heavily subsidized crop, making them cheaper than vegetables and fruits.
 As a result, grains make up one-fourth of the average American diet.
-Oil, usually made from corn, soybeans, and canola, contributed another quarter.
-Fruits and vegetables are less than 10 percent.
+Oil made from corn, soybeans, and canola contributed another quarter.
+Fruits and vegetables are less than 10%.

-More than 6 percent of farm subsidies go toward four “junk food” components: corn syrup, high-fructose corn syrup, corn starch, and soy oils.
+More than 6% of farm subsidies go toward four “junk food” components: corn syrup, high-fructose corn syrup, corn starch, and soy oils.
 It seems the federal government subsidizes food that contributes to America’s obesity problem.

 Most developed countries have farm subsidies.
-It gives farmers in those countries an unfair trade advantage.
-The World Trade Organization limits the amount of subsidized grains that countries can add to global stockpiles to lower this edge.
-But it also reduces the amount of food available in a shortage.
+They give farmers in those countries an unfair trade advantage.
+The World Trade Organization limits the number of subsidized grains that countries can add to global stockpiles to reduce this edge.
+But this also reduces the amount of food available in a shortage.
 That increases food price volatility.